 On our website, you have the option of voluntarily submitting data relating to you.
 This data includes personal data and is used by us for the following purposes:

 3.1 We require your personal data (such as your first name, last name, e-mail address and postal address) to maintain a contractual relationship with you and to process your requests, orders or guarantee registration.
 We collect this data to provide you with relevant services and in order to maintain a contractual relationship with you.
-The legal basis for this is legitimate interest (GDPR 2018).
 If we process your data as described above for the purposes of providing our services and performing a contract, you are contractually obligated to provide us with this data.
-Without this data, we will be unable to provide you with our services or ensure the proper performance of a contract to which you are party.
+Without this data we will be unable to provide you with our services or ensure the proper performance of a contract to which you are party.

 4. Sharing your data with third parties